 “W-When did your father say he would be sending troops?”
 Jimmy demanded.

 “Shit… shit!”
 Jimmy cursed, pacing back and forth.
 Cyial and Nayleen glanced at each other and to Sairek in concern.
 Nayleen smoothly moved her hands towards the hilt of her daggers, ready to pull them out if need be in case the man charged them or something.
+Sairek squeezed his hand on her should to steady her again, though he understood the motion.
+The man was in an agitated state, clearly.
+Sairek didn't think of him as aggressive, but someone this agitated, that could be flipped like a switch if Sairek accidentally said the wrong thing.

-Sairek’s eyebrows creased tighter together. “...What?
-Surely you understand the type of accusation you are making right now and how severe the punishment would be if you are lying–?”
+“W...What—?
+Surely you understand the type of accusation you are making right now and how severe the punishment would be if you are lying—?”

 Jimmy stopped pacing and took a few deeper inhales to calm down, to gather his thoughts to help him reply more coherently.
-“Please listen.
+“Please listen to me.
+Ah...
+About...
 About a month ago, a few men in the Masirean Knights came back from a routine check-up mission on one of the villages—or rather, only one of them came back, despite having sent six knights, which is already way more than necessary.
 They had gone out on the check up.
 The one man who did come back was raving mad, plagued, or infected by something we’ve never seen before and died shortly after.
 No matter what medicine the city tried to use for whatever his illness was, his body practically deteriorated until he... expired.”

 Sairek abruptly felt goosebumps on his skin and his breath came out as if he was inflicted by a terrible bout of cold chills.
 He took a stumbling step back, until Cyial reached a hand to his back to steady him.
 Jimmy continued.

-“One of my mercenaries was sent to deliver the letter that was to be delivered to your father.
-That letter was supposed to be to request reinforcements from you guys asking for help in studying what this disease was through autopsy, but well, uh...
+“One of my mercenaries— well, officially former mercenary, but we still work together...
+He—Varhi, was sent to deliver the letter that was to be delivered to your father.
+That letter was supposed to be a request for reinforcements from you guys asking for help in studying what this disease was through autopsy, but well, uh...
 Varhi never was good at listening to authority...
 He told me when he came back from the delivery that he had opened and looked at the letter and that the reason for requesting for the reinforcements in the letter was 'total bogus'.
-It didn’t make sense.
-There should be no reason for Avotash to lie for a request for reinforcements if there wasn’t some sort of ulterior motive involved, let alone framing Kior for breaching border security.
-He’s trying to downplay it and hide the true reason behind the request for reinforcements for some reason...
+Instead, the letter was some tale about how Kior was spying on Masirean and that was why the reinforcements were requested.

 "Varhi read the letters and the King found out about this.
 However, according to Varhi’s own words, instead of reprimanding him, the King instead 'allowed' Varhi to investigate the problem on his own, but had to do so by himself.
 Varhi warned me, although jokingly before he set off that if he didn’t come back after a certain date to warn—”

-“I get it.”
-Sairek stopped him as he looked down at the ground at his feet.
-He breathed in deeply and exhaled it all at once slowly, gathering his thoughts and trying to process all of this information he was being told.
-“Let me see if I have the facts straight… One of your guys was sent to deliver a letter, breached law to read the letter and noticed that the reason for the letter didn’t match with the actual reason the King stated or at all of any of the situation that was actually going on, but he delivered it anyway...
 But breaching the secrecy of the letter was found out.
-However, instead of being reprimanded for spying, he was instead sent off to investigate on his own and hasn’t come back since, which is bad, because going there already has five Masirean knights missing which shouldn’t happen on such a simple mission to check up on a village..."
-Sairek moved to look up from his feet to eye the man.
+However, instead of being reprimanded for reading classified documents, he was instead sent off to investigate on his own and hasn’t come back since, which is bad, because going there already has five Masirean knights missing which shouldn’t happen on such a simple mission to check up on a village.
+Moreover, him now missing too from what was supposed to be a simple investigation missions is further credence that something strange is going on..."
+Sairek moved to look up from his boots to eye the man.
 "Am I correct so far?”

 “Y-Yes.”
 Jimmy nodded.